highcharts-for-python/highcharts-stock/docs/using.rst

   .. note::

-    This structure - where the chart object contains an options object - is a little nested for my tastes, but it is the structure which `Highcharts JS <https://www.highcharts.com>`__ has adopted and
+    This structure - where the chart object contains an options object - is a little nested for some tastes, but it is the structure which `Highcharts (JS) <https://www.highcharts.com>`__ has adopted and
-    so for the sake of consistency the **Highcharts for Python** toolkit uses it as well.
+    so for the sake of consistency the **Highcharts for Python Toolkit** uses it as well.

 To be visualized on your chart, you will need to add your series instances to the :meth:`Chart.options.series <highcharts_stock.options.HighchartsOptions.series>`